 Choose to help an organization or group that fits with your family's values and the things you believe in.
 Just a few ways you can help out in your community and beyond:

-- Sponsor another family in need or purchase some presents for less fortunate children through a toy donation program.
+Sponsor another family in need or purchase some presents for less fortunate children through a holiday donation program.
 Let your kids pick out and wrap the gifts themselves.

 Community service can teach kids that giving comes in many forms, not just as presents.
 Emphasize that giving of their time, effort, and caring can mean so much more — and last longer — than any gift that money can buy.